mmontag/chip-player-js/docs/libxmp.rst

     :size: buffer size in bytes.

+    :loop: stop replay when the loop counter reaches the specified value, or 0 to disable loop checking.

   **Returns:**
-    0 if sucessful or -1 if this is the last buffer of the module.
+    0 if sucessful or -1 if module was stopped or the loop counter was reached.

 .. _xmp_get_frame_info():